+- instead of the worksheet taking the median of each individual category's median PA time.

+- a.
+Health Plans shall calculate the median time for both expedited PAs with and without an extension in each separate column.

-- The median of across all service categories is automatically calculated at the top. - 14.
-The total number of standard PAs (Total PAs expedited PAs) that required more than 14 days for a decision shall be reported in Column P. - 15.
-The total number of expedited PAs requiring more than 72 hours until decision will be reported in column R. - 16.
-For all denied PAs, the Health Plan shall report the reason for denial in the section titled "Denied Prior Authorizations (PAs)."
+- 14. The total number of standard PAs (Total PAs expedited PAs) that required more than 14 days for a decision shall be reported in Column P.

+- a.
+Health Plans report separately for standard PAs with and without an approved extension.

+- 15. The total number of expedited PAs requiring more than 72 hours until decision will be reported in column R.

+- a.
+Health Plans report separately for expedite PAs with and without an approved extension.

+- 16. For all denied PAs, the Health Plan shall report the reason for denial in the section titled "Denied Prior Authorizations (PAs)."
 The categories include:

 - a.
 OF Not Medically Necessary

 - b.
 OL Exceeds Plan Maximums

 - c.
 0M Non-covered Service

 - d.
 Administrative Cancellation

 - e.
 Out of Network

 - f.
 Member Not Enrolled in Plan

 - 17. The Health Plan shall also provide data on the number of prior authorization decision that have been appealed including:

 - a.
 Number Overturned

 - b.
 Number Upheld

 - c.
 Number In Progress

 - d.
-Number Withdrawn

-- 18. The Health Plan shall calculate the median weekly number of PAs received from its providers over the reporting period.
+Number Withdrawn - 18.
+In the event an appeal request for a PA was received after the Health Plan submitted aggregate-level data in a prior report submission, the Health Plan shall include the data only in the "Denied Prior Authorizations" table in a subsequent report.
+The data does not need to be repeated in the "All Prior Authorizations (PA)" table. - 19.
+The Health Plan shall calculate the median weekly number of PAs received from its providers over the reporting period.
 This is calculated by first calculating the median number of PAs requests received for each week during the reporting period and then calculating the "median of medians" across the weeks in the reporting period.
-Then the Health Plans shall report the

-- range of PA requests, as well which consists of the minimum number of requests to the largest (e.g., 0-70) number of PAs received per week. - C) In Section II: Member-level Data File, the Health Plan shall provide information on prior authorization denials in the report template embedded by referring to "PAM_MLDF_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Format" folder. - D) In Section II: Prior Authorization Procedures, the Health Plan shall provide qualitative information on its prior authorization procedures and processes as well as its efforts an progress in implementing innovative and streamlined utilization management programs.
+Then the Health Plans shall report the range of PA requests, as well which consists of the minimum number of requests to the largest (e.g., 0-70) number of PAs received per week. - D) In Section II: Member-level Data File, the Health Plan shall provide information on prior authorization denials in the report template embedded by referring to "PAM\MLDF\DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Format" folder. - E) In Section II: Prior Authorization Procedures, the Health Plan shall provide qualitative information on its prior authorization procedures and processes as well as its efforts and progress in implementing innovative and streamlined utilization management programs.